ChiahsinChu/WatAnalysis/README.md

 #python setup.py develop
 ```

-## User Guide

-1. `waterstructure`: water structure analysis

-2. `waterdynamics`: water dynamics analysis
-This module is built on the basis of `MDAnalysis.analysis.waterdynamics`.
-I adapt the analysis class to the interfacial systems, which is implemented in conjunction with a [modified MDAnalysis package]:
+The analysis classes are adapted for the interfacial systems, which should be used in conjunction with a modified MDAnalysis package:

 ```bash
 git clone https://github.com/ChiahsinChu/mdanalysis.git -b jxzhu_dev